mamaniaharsh7/Deep-Learning-Vision/vit-based-video-captioning-multi-attention/README.md

-# Transformer-based Soccer Video Captioning
+# Transformer-Based Soccer Video Captioning

 ## Overview

-This project implements a **Transformer-based video captioning system for soccer events** using the **SoccerNet-Caption dataset**.
+This project implements a Transformer-based soccer video captioning system using the SoccerNet-Caption dataset.
+The system generates natural language descriptions for short soccer event clips by combining visual features extracted from video frames with a Transformer decoder that generates captions autoregressively.

-The system generates natural language descriptions for short soccer event clips by combining:
+Each event clip is represented as 16 sampled frames.
+A pretrained Vision Transformer (ViT) extracts a 768-dimensional embedding per frame, which serves as the visual memory for the caption generation model.

-- **Vision Transformer (ViT)** for frame-level visual feature extraction
+The caption generator is a 6-layer, 8-head Transformer decoder that uses:

-- **Transformer Decoder** for autoregressive caption generation
+- Masked self-attention for language modeling

-Each event clip is represented as **16 sampled frames**, which are encoded into embeddings using a pretrained Vision Transformer.
-These embeddings serve as **visual memory** for a Transformer decoder that generates captions describing the event.
+- Cross-attention to align words with visual frame features

-The model extends the baseline architecture with **multi-head attention, temporal frame positional embeddings, beam search decoding, and a custom multi-component loss function**, significantly improving caption quality.
+Several improvements were introduced beyond the baseline model, including multi-head attention, temporal positional embeddings, beam search decoding, and a custom multi-component loss function.
+These changes significantly improved caption quality.

 ---